dasch-swiss/dsp-docs/README.md

 make build
 ```

 In some cases, the submodules have changed (depending on the defined version in `release.mk` file).
-In this case run `git update-submodules` first.
+In this case run
+`git update-submodules` first.

-### Deploying github page
+### Deploying GitHub page

-Deploying the documentation to the github pages has to be done manually.
+Deploying the documentation to the GitHub pages has to be done manually.

-Make sure that the `release.mk` file is up to date with the corresponding versions and you are in the main branch.
+Make sure that the `release.mk` file is up-to-date with the corresponding versions, and you are in the main branch.
 Then run the following command:

 ```shell
 make deploy